LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/EnhancedWorkspace/userguide.md

 **New UI:** The platform’s new look and feel was designed to give agents maximum efficiency in messaging operations.
 With the conversation list prominently displayed and easy access to all your widgets, you will be able to handle more conversations concurrently with ease.

 **Recommendation of next conversation to answer:** Dynamic conversation list features built-in automation that tells you which conversation to answer next, removing the need for decision making that can be time consuming and prone to human error.
-New idle status filter: The addition of the new ‘idle’ status filter allows you to determine which conversations have been pending a consumer response for over five minutes.

 **Enhanced conversation summary:** The conversation summary widget has been enhanced to support the entering of multiple notes by several agents.
 When handling conversations that have been transferred and owned by several agents, this will allow you to see a log of comments for context.